Dunstable Town F.C.: History

 Dunstable were transferred to Division One South for the 1978–79 season, and the following year league restructuring saw them placed in the Southern Division.
 They remained in the division until the end of the 1993–94 season, after which they folded.
 The club was re-established in 1998 and joined Division One of the Spartan South Midlands League.
 After winning the division in 1999–2000 without losing a match, they were promoted to the Senior Division.
 The following season saw them finish as Senior Division runners-up, earning promotion to the Premier Division.
 The club went on to win the Premier Division in 2002–03 and were promoted to Division One North of the Isthmian League.

 With the formation of the Conference North and South, a fifth-place finish in 2003–04 was enough for Dunstable to be promoted, although they were transferred to the Premier Division of the Southern League.
 However, they were relegated to the Western Division at the end of the 2004–05 season, which saw them finish in the bottom three.
 The following season saw them finish in the relegation zone, but the club were reprieved due to FA restructuring and moved to Division One Midlands.
 However, they were relegated back to the Spartan South Midlands League at the end of the 2008–09 season following a 13-point deduction.

 In 2012–13 Dunstable won the Spartan South Midlands League without losing a match, as well as winning the league's Challenge Trophy and the Bedfordshire Premier Cup.
 After promotion to Division One Central of the Southern League, they went on to win the division at the first attempt, as well as the league's Champions Trophy, and were promoted to the Premier Division.
 In 2017–18 the club finished bottom of the Premier Division and were relegated to Division One Central.
 The following season saw them finish bottom of Division One Central, resulting in relegation to the Premier Division of the Spartan South Midlands League.
+At the end of the 2025–26 season the club merged with AFC Dunstable to form Dunstable FC.